russellballestrini/nested-lookup/README.rst

 #. key lookups on deeply nested documents.
 #. fetching all keys from a nested dictionary.
+#. get the number of occurances of a key/value from a nested dictionary

 Documents may be built out of dictionaries (dicts) and/or lists.